HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

 It works by ensuring that a predefined trusted set of content rules is upheld and any attempts to bypass or include restricted content are rejected.
 For example, a content security policy that would allow JavaScript code to run in the browser only from the same origin it was served, and from that of Google Analytics would be defined as `script-src 'self' www.google-analytics.com;`.
 Any attempts of cross-site scripting injections that add inline JavaScript code such as `<a img=x onError=alert(1)>` would be rejected by the browser enforcing the set policy.

-+14%
-Relative increase in adoption for Content-Security-Policy header from 2021

 {{ figure_markup(
   content="14%",
-  caption="TODO.",
-  classes="big-number",
-  sheets_gid="TODO",
-  sql_file="TODO.sql",
+  caption="Relative increase in adoption for Content Security Policy header from 2021.", classes="big-number", sheets_gid="1799124531",
+  sql_file="security_headers_prevalence.sql",
 ) }}

 We're seeing a 14% relative increase in adoption for `Content-Security-Policy` header from 2021's data of 12.8% to 2022's data of 14.6% which demonstrates a growing trend of adoption across developers and the web security community.
 This is positive, though it's still a minority of sites using this more advanced feature.